pdjr-signalk-plugins/ais-reporter/README.md

 ## Plugin configuration

-This section discusses plugin configuration by considering the format of the plugin's JSON configuration file.
+This section discusses plugin configuration by considering the format of the plugin's JSON configuration file which uses some JSON features that are not supported by Signal K's plugin configuration GUI.
-Once you understand the JSON structure, you should be able to manage the plugin's configuration using Signal K's dashboard interface.
+You can update the configuration by using your favourite text editor to create or modify the `ais-reporter.json` file in Signal K's `plugin-configuration-data` directory.

 ### A minimal configuration